terrywest/AusPost-MainfestServiceCodeUpdate/README.md

 # AusPost-MainfestServiceCodeUpdate
 A tool for bulk updating Auspost service codes on shipment already created

-With AusPost's API it is possible for the accounts service code to change after a consignment has been submitted but before the order (manifet) has been created.
-This often causes and issue where an order cannot be created with those shipment, possibly leaving the merchant with unesscerry unmanifested fees.
+With the AusPost's API it is possible for the service code's on the account to change after a consignment has been submitted but before the order (manifest) has been created.
+This often causes an issue where an order cannot be created with those shipments, possibly leaving the merchant with unesscerry unmanifested fees.

-This script allows you to quickly update the services code on a given list of shipments.
+This script allows you to quickly update the services code on a given list of unmanifested shipments.

+*v1.0.0

 ### Instructions
 *To use this script you will need to have node installed*